Licking County Emergency Management Agency

 The Licking County Emergency Management Agency is currently responsible for Homeland Security, the Regional Communications Center (911), and Safety Services operations within the County.

-Licking County Emergency Management is located at 783 Irving Wick Dr W, Heath, Ohio.
+Licking County Emergency Management is located at 783 Irving Wick Dr. W, Heath, Ohio.
 The normal hours of operation are 7:30 am to 4:30 pm, Monday through Friday.
-The EMA Director and Deputy Director can be reached 24 hours a day, in case of an emergency by cell phone or radio (MARCS or VHF) and/ or email.
+The EMA Director and Deputy Director can be reached 24 hours a day, in case of an emergency by calling the 911 Center or by email.

 Emergency Management runs the Emergency Operations Center (EOC) during crises.
 The EOC is designed to be the focal point of any response throughout the county.
 From this location we can use the Incident Command System (ICS) to help coordinate response and recovery efforts throughout the county.

 The Management Team consists of a Director, Deputy Director, and the 911 Coordinator.
-In addition, there are approximately 80 CERT Volunteers as part of the Community Emergency Response Team.
+In addition, there are approximately 45 CERT/ARES Volunteers as part of the Community Emergency Response Team.
 Emergency Management also works with partner agencies throughout the county in building and testing plans for the following:

 • Emergency Operations Plan